pureskillgg/docs/docs/datascience/adx/csgo/csds/README.md

 - **Does the dataset contain all possible instances or is it a sample of instances from a larger set?**
   It is a complete picture of all CS:GO demos available to PureSkill.gg.
-  There are [500,000 people playing CS:GO at any point in a day][CS:GO chart], and assuming a match takes 1 hour and 10 players, there are 1.2 million matches played every day.
+  There are [500,000 people playing CS:GO at any point in a day][cs:go chart], and assuming a match takes 1 hour and 10 players, there are 1.2 million matches played every day.
   The dataset here is a subset of those matches played by the larger CS:GO community.